 - Other irregularities in the data

-If they do not meet our standard, we replace those cases at no charge.
-We have zero-tolerance!
+If they do not meet our standards, we replace those cases at no charge.
+We have zero tolerance!

 Step 12: Charts and graphs exports 📈